Shiryous/Cryptography-Algorithms/README.txt

-Author:Monogyios Antonios
-Technical University of Crete
-Security of Systems
 ------------------------------------------------------------------------------------------------------------
 This is a program called simple_crypto written in the language C creates and utilises 3 different ciphers.
 The One Time Pad, the Caesar and the Vigenere's ciphers.